Donate to Support

 Let’s first look at the traditional prayer my congregation says each week in worship during the Pastoral Prayer.

-The Tradition Words of The Lord’s Prayer
+The Traditional Words of The Lord’s Prayer

 Our Father, Who art in heaven, hallowed be Thy Name.